 The Program Support Unit

 is a service-oriented unit responsible for analysis, guidance and assistance to the Division of Adult Institutions on issues related to fiscal, budgetary, personnel, inmate population, and institution resource needs.
-The Unit defines the elements and criteria required for current and future identification, interpretation, and accommodation of inmate housing; plans and directs division wide inmate bed activations and deactivations; and reviews custody position staffing at the 33 institutions associated with inmate bed activations and deactivations.
+The Unit defines the elements and criteria required for current and future identification, interpretation, and accommodation of inmate housing; plans and directs division wide inmate bed activations and deactivations; and reviews custody position staffing at all institutions associated with inmate bed activations and deactivations.
 In addition, the unit provides oversight, training, and direction regarding custody and food service positions Post Assignment Schedule and Master Assignment Roster, to ensure conformance to policy and reconciliation to budgeted position authority.